Charge quantisation without magnetic poles: a topological approach to electromagnetism: The topological approach

 Finally, I want to address cases where wires are present.
-The first case is of an open wire and the second case is of a closed wire; in both situations the electromagnetic field over the Minkowski spacetime is represented by flat hermitian line bundles with trivial holonomy group ---for $\pi_1(M)=\{\boldsymbol{1}\}$, there cannot be Aharonov-Bohm effects.
+The first case is of an open wire and the second case is of a neutral closed wire; the wires need only to be homotopic equivalent to lines or circles, cylinders or solid tori (like copper wires) are typical examples.
+In both situations the electromagnetic field over the Minkowski spacetime is represented by flat hermitian line bundles with trivial holonomy group (for $\pi_1(M)=\{\boldsymbol{1}\}$, there cannot be Aharonov--Bohm effects).